steveloughran/hadoop-trunk/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/class_filesystem.md

 #### Preconditions

-source must exist
+source `s` must exist

     if not exists(FS, s) : raise FileNotFoundException

-dest cannot be a descendant of src
+`dest` cannot be a descendant of `s`

     if isDescendant(FS, s, dest) : raise IOException

 This implicitly covers the special case of `isRoot(FS, s)`

 `dest` must be root, or have a parent that exists

     if not isRoot(FS, dest) and not exists(FS, parent(dest)) : raise IOException

-parent must not be a file
+The parent path of a destination must not be a file

     if isFile(FS, parent(dest)) : raise IOException

+This implicitly covers all the ancestors of the parent.

+** Should **

-A destination can be a file iff source == dest
+A destination can only be a file iff `s == dest`

     if isFile(FS, dest) and not s == dest : raise IOException

+ ** HDFS Behavior*: This check does not take place, instead the rename is [considered a failure](#hdfs-rename)

 #### Postconditions

-renaming a dir to self is no op; return value is not specified In posix the result is false;  hdfs returns true
+Renaming a directory to itsself is no op; return value is not specified

+In posix the result is false;  hdfs returns true

     if isDir(FS, s) and s == dest :